5-ingredient balls packed with greens and healthy fats. Kale, coconut butter, and avocado with protein powder and unrefined coconut sugar.

 It’ll take a while to break down the greens into the dough, so don’t be afraid to give your blender small breaks in between pulses.

-Add a scoop of Vanilla Protein Powder to give your balls a boost of plant-based protein, or, if you’re not into protein powders, try substituting coconut or almond flour instead for the same grain-free, gluten-free, GREEN experience.
+If you’re not into protein powders, try substituting coconut or almond flour instead for the same grain-free, gluten-free, GREEN experience.

-I like to chill my dough for a bit in the fridge to make it more pliable and less messy to work with, but if you’re meal prepping on a time limit you can roll them directly after blending.
+I like to chill my dough for a bit in the fridge to make it more pliable and less messy to work with.

 The green balls came out tasting amazing but looked a bit…naked, so I rolled them in hemp hearts for an additional layer of protein and fat.